asibin/telegram-bot-redvoznje/README.md

 Belgrade public transportation telegram bot.

+This was a friday night project so it is not perfect in any way :)

 Bot currently displays images of schedules of buses, night buses, minibuses, trams, trolleys and Belgrade trains (BG-Voz) from an external service.